These days, the game fits the name.

 ▪ Qualcomm Stadium, San Diego

 ▪ MVP: Denver RB Terrell Davis, 157 yards rushing, 5.2 yards per carry, three touchdowns.

 AFC teams had lost 13 consecutive Super Bowls.
 The three Denver losses in that run saw the Broncos take drubbings by an average of 30.7 points per game.
 The Pack was back as defending champions with the first three-time NFL MVP, quarterback Brett Favre.

 And when the Packers streamed 76 yards to a touchdown in 4:02 on the game’s first possession, everybody settled in for another Mile High Super Spanking.

 Yet Denver answered with its own touchdown drive, running back Terrell Davis getting the first of his three rushing touchdowns.
 Davis would leave the game with migraines in the second quarter, but Denver took a 17-14 lead into halftime.
-As Denver’s running game pounded away, several Packers defenders, notably 360-pound Gilbert Brown, got noticeably winded.
+As Denver’s running game pounded away, several Packers defenders, particularly 360-pound Gilbert Brown, got noticeably winded.

 The teams traded touchdowns, the Packers seemingly letting Davis score from the 1 with 1:45 left to give themselves time to tie.
 When John Mobley knocked down a fourth down Brett Favre pass, Elway’s career resume was complete.

 SUPER BOWL XXXIII

 DENVER 34, ATLANTA 19